Ek Veer Stree Ki Kahaani – Jhansi Ki Rani: Plot

 Years passed but Lakshmi Bai and Gangadhar miss each other.
 While Gangadhar is in search of her, she hopes that her oath would be fulfilled soon and the King would accept both of her forms.
 Karma is saved by Lakshmibai after being betrayed by Marshal, who becomes an ally of her.
-Martin challenges Lakshmi Bai who was disguised as a man named Raja to fight against a mad man to get back the villages under Gangadhar's spectation; She wins admits which her real identity gets revealed in front of everyone.
+Martin challenges Lakshmi Bai who was disguised as a man named Raja to fight against a mad man to retrieve the villages under Gangadhar's spectation.
+Her true identity is exposed to everyone.
 Gangadhar apologizes and accepts Lakshmi Bai, takes her back.
 Martin retires, and is replaced by Captains Malcom and Ross.

 After several failed attempts to kill the King, Captain Nelson kills Ross and frames Samar Singh and hanged while Lakshmibai attempts a lot to prove his innocence.
 Rani visits Baji Rao, who is severely ill in Bithoor; he dies while Manson tries to conquer Bithoor Fort.
 Rani fights victoriously, and cuts off Manson's leg.
 She gives birth to Damodar Rao, and adopts Anand Rao.
 Nelson kills Damodar, Ali Bahadur kills the King and Captain Hamilton is sent to Jhansi to subdue it.
 Rani renames Anand Damodar and wages war against the East India Company against the backdrop of the Indian Rebellion of 1857.
 Hamilton pits Jhansi and the city of Orchha against each other; Orchha's queen, Ladai Sarkar, is sympathetic to the British and holds a grudge against Jhansi.
-Ladai Sarkar captures Tatya Tope, Raghunath Singh and Gauss Khan but Rani Lakshmi Bai frees them all and wins the battle.
+Ladai Sarkar gets hold of Tatya Tope, Raghunath Singh and Ghaus Khan, captures them, and locks them up in her palace but Rani Lakshmi Bai frees them and wins the battle.
 The victorious Rani returns to a conquered Jhansi, which she reclaims after threatening the life of the 1st Earl of Dalhouise.
 Nelson frames her for the death of the king of Mot, and when Ladai Sarkar (the king's sister-in-law) captures Rani he betrays Sarkar.
 The queens become allies in prison, and after Rani escapes she kills Nelson.
 Queen Victoria sends General Hugh Henry Rose, who helps Hamilton capture Prince Damodar, as a replacement.
 After Rani saves her son's life she kills Hamilton; Hugh Rose's army attacks Jhansi Fort, where many of her loyal followers and allies including Guass Khan, Karma, Moropant Tambe, Jhalkaribai, Ladai Sarkar and Kashi die.
 Bithoor is conquered while Nana Saheb flees to Nepal.